medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## Reliable Messaging

-A key part of the Network Layer is to provide funcionality for Reliable Messaging
+A key part of the Network Layer is to provide funcionality for Reliable Messaging.

+Sending and Receiving Systems **MUST** support the Reliable Messaging scenarios outlined in the following section.

-Reliable Messaging Model
+**Insert generic Reliable Messaging Model here**

 <!-- ![reliable-messaging-principle](https://medcomdk.github.io/MedCom-FHIR-Communication/assets/images/Ws-reliablemessaging.png "Ws-reliablemessaging")